ice9js/flink-dynamic-processing-poc/README.md

 ## Testing instructions

+_A word of cation: current implementation doesn't include any error handling so dispatching a badly formatted message can result in crashing Flink's jobmanager._

 ### Set up

 1. Run `./bin/build.sh` to build the job `*.jar` archive.
 Requires maven to be installed.